adelowo/go-mono/README.md

 > [!WARNING]
 > This is not feature complete nor does it cover all available APIs.
-> I am building to use for <https://tewotewo.com> .
+> I am building to use for <https://tewotewo.com> and <https://gympeek.com>.
 So I will prioritize
 > features needed over there.
 But feel free to open an issue or PR if you need
 > support for a specific endpoint